 - that Member States have demonstrated their continued commitment to the objectives of the Energy Union, notably through the significant enhancement of their final National Energy and Climate Plans.
-Further efforts are still necessary to fulfil the five dimensions of the Energy Union and to ensure the full implementation of the 2030 framework; - that Russia's war of aggression against Ukraine has resulted in large scale destruction of the Ukrainian energy system.
-Continued support from the EU and the Member States is required to stabilise energy supplies to Ukraine, strengthen increase resilience and improve nuclear safety and security.
-Coordinated international effort is needed to support,-reconstruction,- and-decentralisatione and decarbonisation of Ukrainian energy systems, in particular through in kind and financial support, and through structural assistance in transforming the Ukrainian energy sector and legal system by means of accelerated regulatory alignment with the EU with a view to achieving closer energy integration and taking into account Ukraine's status as a candidate country negotiating accession to the EU:
+Further efforts are still necessary to fulfil the five dimensions of the Energy Union and to ensure the full implementation of the 2030 framework; - that the level of ambition of the targets established within the Fit-for-55 package should not be lowered, at least in a short-term period, since those targets have been set up to reach carbon neutrality in 2050 and since the transposition process requires stability; - that Russia's war of aggression against Ukraine has resulted in large scale destruction of the Ukrainian energy system.
+Continued support from the EU and the Member States is required to stabilise energy supplies to Ukraine, strengthen_increase resilience and improve nuclear safety and security.
+Coordinated international effort is needed to support, reconstruction, and decentralisatione and decarbonisation of Ukrainian energy systems, in particular through in kind and financial support, and through structural assistance in transforming the Ukrainian energy sector and legal system by means of accelerated regulatory alignment with the EU with a view to achieving closer energy integration and taking into account Ukraine's status as a candidate country negotiating accession to the EU; - that the Council takes note of the Comprehensive Strategy for Energy Independence and Resilience of Moldova and aims to eontinue providing support to Moldova, which faced an unprecedented gas crisis in the beginning of 2025 and has successfully managed to diversify its energy sources and launch a process of decarbonising its economy and energy sector to increase its resilience, and-speed up its modernisation and facilitate regulatory alignment with the EU; - the integration of the Baltic States into the European Continental System on 9

-- that the Council takes note of the Comprehensive Strategy for Energy Independence and Resilience of Moldova and aims to eontinue providing-support to-Moldova, which faced an unprecedented gas crisis in the beginning of 2025 and has successfully managed to diversify its energy sources and launch a process of decarbonising its economy and energy sector to increase its resilience, and-speed up its modernisation and facilitate regulatory alignment with the EU; - the integration synchronisation of the Baltic States electricity systems into-with the Continental European Continental-System that successfully started on 9 February 2025 while REITERATING that the successful integration with the EU internal energy market contributes to security of supply and energy independency not only in the Baltic Sea region but in the entire EU, and that this will further strengthen the integration of renewable energy in the EU system:
+February 2025 while REITERATING that the successful integration with the EU internal energy market, through the support of the Connecting Europe Facility, contributes to security of supply not only in the Baltic Sea region but in the entire EU,